Advice for employers of house cleaners

 - Provide safety equipment and non-toxic cleaning supplies (or offer to pay for these)

 - If non-toxic cleaning requires a longer shift, then pay for that extra time

 Because house cleaners often work for many employers, they don’t usually receive the benefits such as paid sick days or holidays that other domestic workers who have just one employer might.

 There is a new solution for this!
 Alia!
 Alia is a portable benefits program that allows housecleaners to pool monthly contributions from their employers of $5-20 that they can use toward the costs of a paid sick day, life insurance and other benefits.
-To help your employee sign up for Alia go to XXXXX.
+To help your employee sign up for Alia, visit the Alia site.

 … There are many ways to improve your employment practices that don’t cost money but are also important, like creating a clear written work agreement and having annual evaluations.